awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 **Note**
 If you subscribe to a paid product, you're prompted to conﬁrm your decision to subscribe\.

-### Step 3: Use an API product<a name="use-API-product"></a>
+### Step 2: Accessing an API product<a name="use-API-product"></a>

-The following topics provide details about how to use a product that includes API data sets:
+The following topics provide details about how to access a product that includes API data sets:

 **Topics**
 + [Viewing an API](#view-the-api)